NumberAI raises $1.6M to make business landline numbers smarter

 That’s where NumberAI and Tasso Roumeliotis’ team come in.
 The company launched to build a system that allows small businesses to connect their landline numbers digitally and interact with them in a lot of the same ways consumers expect today.
 When you text a number, for example, you expect that the recipient will see that text — and not that it goes into the void.
 That’s where the system starts, and NumberAI adds additional tools on top of that.
 The company also said it has raised $1.6 million in a seed financing round from Draper Fisher Jurvetson.

-“We thought busienss was a very nascent spacious area to be exploited,” Roumeliotis said.
+“We thought business was a very nascent spacious area to be exploited,” Roumeliotis said.
 “What we’re looking to do is redefine that small business phone number.
 Whether it’s landline or mobile, we want to make it a more rich experience.
 Think of it as an AI receptionist.
 We are going to work with the telecoms as the distribution partner for us.”

 The second benefit that Roumeliotis expects to see soon is Google and Apple starting to add phone numbers in search results, like Maps, that allow customers to text those places directly.
 So, for example, if someone looked up a bar in the area and saw one they liked, they could text that number to see if the bar has a certain beer in stock.
 That text then goes through like a normal text and is routed onto NumberAI’s service, which helps employees address it or set up bots to communicate with customers.